arcadefire/lettuce/README.md

 ```

 ## Subscriptions
-Subscriptions provide a way to react to state changes. gcYou can tap into the flow of states and trigger new actions based on state transitions.
+Subscriptions provide a way to react to state changes.
+You can tap into the flow of states and trigger new actions based on state transitions.

 ```kotlin
 val counterSubscription = Subscription<AppState> { states: Flow<AppState> ->